 Both will likely offer business checking accounts, an interest-bearing checking account, a traditional checking account, and joint checking accounts.
 But which one you choose will depend on your needs, your credit score, and your specific financial situation.

 Checking accounts come in a lot of different shapes and sizes.
 So make sure that you review all the details and fees of a checking account before you open one.
+And be sure to answer questions like “does opening a bank account affect your credit?”

 We highly recommend having a checking account, as they will help you manage your money better and track your spending.
 Ultimately, this will set you up for better financial success in the future.